QCD thermalization: Ab initio approaches and interdisciplinary connections: Far-from-equilibrium gluon and quark production: From plasma instabilities to non-thermal attractors

 \subsection{Non-equilibrium time evolution equations from the quantum effective action}

-Quantum evolution equations can be formulated in terms of expectation values of field operators, such as the macroscopic field ${\cal A}(x)$ and the connected two-point correlation function or propagator $G(x,y)$ on the closed time contour ${\cal C}$ we introduced in Sec.~\ref{sec:Glasma}.
-In practice, the spatio-temporal evolution of the one-point, two-point or higher-point correlation functions cannot be computed for the full quantum theory without approximations.
-However one can formally write down exact evolution equations, which provide an efficient starting point justifying the applicability of systematic expansion schemes.
+Quantum evolution equations can be formulated in terms of expectation values of field operators, such as the macroscopic field ${\cal A}(x)$ and the connected two-point correlation function or propagator $G(x,y)$ on the closed time contour ${\cal C}$ introduced in Sec.~\ref{sec:Glasma}.
+In practice, the space-time evolution of the one-point, two-point or higher-point correlation functions cannot be computed for the full quantum theory without approximations.
+However, one can formally write exact evolution equations, which provides an efficient starting point justifying the applicability of systematic expansion schemes.

 Writing for simplicity only the gauge field part, the evolution equations for connected one and two-point correlation functions follow from the stationarity of the 2PI effective action~\cite{Baym:1962sx,Cornwall:1974vz}